 Gohar Dashti: Dissonance

-Taken together, the two series of photographs subvert the distinction between indoor and outdoor environments.
-Dashti’s transposition of home and wilderness into unexpected and uncertain places evokes the fragility of daily norms during wartime.
-The walls and ceiling may crumble without warning, or home must be abandoned at a moment’s notice; and yet, life must go on.
+This exhibition, the artist’s first in Canada, features photographs by Gohar Dashti that explore notions of home and sanctuary, which are inverted and reframed.
+Taken together, these works subvert the distinction between indoor and outdoor environments.
+Dashti’s transposition of home and wilderness into unexpected and uncertain places evokes the fragility of daily norms during wartime and migration.
+The walls and ceiling may crumble without warning or home must be abandoned at a moment’s notice; and, yet, life goes on.

 The photographs from her series, Stateless (2014–2015), situate human occupants and observers in wild, uninhabited landscapes.
 Arid deserts, rugged mountain paths and craggy crevasses become makeshift kitchens and living rooms for their dispossessed inhabitants.
 There is both hope and implicit fruitlessness in the efforts of Dashti’s subjects, who vacillate between determination and despair.
 The landscape in Stateless features a natural environment that is largely unknown to Iranian or international audiences.
 The landscape, sculpted by erosion, could have been anywhere, but it is the Qeshm Island in the Persian Gulf, which was, in ancient times submerged underwater.